 Thus, SoDA is now enriched with Amazon Prime Video data, collected passively, ethically, and allowing for the most statistically-sound viewing estimates.
 Our history as a BARB bureau means that we prioritise the esteemed method of statistical sampling and data collection of the UK TV data collection body.
 One year in, SoDA is now the most accurate way to analyse, view and compare Netflix viewing across UKFIGS and Amazon Prime Video data for the UK.
 By this time next year, we’re looking to include more territories, better data points and any further platforms that capture as much viewing as Netflix and Amazon.

-To request more information and a free trial, get in touch with Franca via email@example.com and sign up to our newsletter to keep abreast of our innovations and upgrades.
+To request more information, get in touch via email@example.com and sign up to our newsletter to keep abreast of our innovations and upgrades.
 Every update is one step closer to our mission, creating a global standardised metric for the biggest SVOD platforms in the world.

 Subscribe to our newsletter!